Consent

 In the second part of our two-part interview series, we follow up with CEO Adam Watts and mentor Glenn Bemment to find out what they've learnt from their mentoring relationship so far and the impact it's had on their separate roles.

 Rapid growth and multiple opportunities might sound like a great combination for an ambitious SME chief executive.
-But Adam Watts, CEO of EFT Group, knows that having the right people, doing the right things, is essential for success.
-Wise and impartial counsel from a Lloyds Bank mentor has helped ensure that his people are all onboard.
+But Adam Watts, CEO of EFT Group, knows that having the right people do the right things is essential for success.

-Adam Watts jokes that he put off joining the family business for as long as he possibly could.
+Adam jokes that he put off joining the family business for as long as he possibly could.
 EFT Systems, which provides life safety, security and automation services for clients in the public and private sectors, was set up by his uncle in 1974.

 This is the second part of a two-part interview series with Adam and Glenn.
 You can read part one here.